8500 YEARS OF CONCRETE

 Concrete is a durable – we all know that.
 In-fact there is proof of this opening statement all over the world for anyone to see on any given day.
 Concrete has been around for a long time, and as such, we can see many structures that are hundreds, even thousands of years old.
 The remains of some concrete floors, houses, and water cisterns discovered in Syria and Jordan have been dated at 6500BCE.
 Consider this… in the 7th Century BCE, the Neolithic Revolution was taking place.
 This was the first time in human history that different cultures mixed with each other in a way that was not battle, and as a result agriculture was conceived, and the world’s population grew exponentially – from maybe 1 million at the start of the century, to 10 million a hundred years later.
 It was in this century that pottery became common, the cow was domesticated, and concrete was poured for the first time.
-Many of these now 8500-year-old concrete constructions are still standing.
+Many of these now 8500-year-old concrete construction projects are still standing.

 While the general composition of modern-day concrete often differs from its ancient equivalents, there are many impressive structures both contemporary and archaically classic in existence today around the world that beautifully showcase the material’s strength and longevity.
 Since the turn of the millennium, concrete products have made a quantum leap thus ensuring that the great concrete constructions of today will well and truly be still there for someone to see 8500 years from now.